Art, Culture & Travel... apainting workshop with Eli Cedrone is a great way to combine all three.

 A Brush with Italy: Painting the Landscape | Fall 2018

-This year we'll escape the crowds of Tuscany and paint in Sicily!
+This year we'll escape the crowds of Tuscany and paint in Lake Como!
 This enchanting island, is becoming increasingly popular as travellers discover it's varied charms: baroque towns, white-washed houses, olive groves, azur sea and beaches, plenty of sunshine and excellent cuisine.